 Online banking is a good example of an average front user experience.
 Customers can log on to their bank’s website and initiate transactions or review account summaries.
 These are positive user experiences based on front-end features.

 Back End: The back-end user experience is that of an admin – typically one who owns the site or works for the owner and may alter the front-end content of a site (a common admin privilege).
 An admin may have a back-end account in addition to his or her front-end account, which is often used for testing and viewing content changes.

 An admin’s user experience may involve posting to a website’s blog or updating various pages, including the “About” section.

 Front End: Since the front end is frequented by users who may exchange sensitive information via the site’s services, it’s important that various pages include security features.
 It’s common for a website to feature an SSL certificate or other encryption for user login gateways (authentication); however, security options are not limited to this area only.

-Want to know more about setting up front and back end features for your site?
-Contact Oyova today to speak with a programming expert, and find out more about our front end and back end website and app development services.
+Want to know more about frontend vs backend development?
+Contact Oyova today to speak with a programming expert, and find out more about our front-end and back-end website and app development services.